nikgeh/recipes-1/dessert/tiramisu.md

 -- Directions

-* Whip mascarpone heese, cream in a bowl till soft peaks
+* Whip mascarpone cheese, cream in a bowl till soft peaks
+* Fold in 1/3 cup coffee